TajaKuzman/GINCO-Genre-Annotation-Guidelines/_genre_pages/Decision_Tree.md

 ### Prose
 A literary running text that consists of paragraphs.
 A literary text is deemed to have no other practical purpose than to give pleasure to the reader.
 Often the author pays attention to the aesthetic appearance of the text.
 It can be considered as art.

-*Note*: This category includes jokes.
+> ❕ This category includes jokes.

 Go to [examples](Prose_examples).